 Dear President,

-On behalf of the Organizing Committee, I am pleased to invite you to the 20th European Archery Indoor Championships that will be held in Samsun - TURKIYE, on 17 - 23 February 2025.
+On behalf of the Organizing Committee, I am pleased to invite you to the 20th European Archery Indoor Championships that will be held in Samsun - TÜRKIYE, on 17 - 23 February 2025.

 This Competition will be organized following the WA and WAE competition rules in divisions Recurve, Compound and Bare Bow with both age categories of Senior Men and Women and Under 21 Men and Women.